mgcooper/GCEE6320-Spring-2023-slides/GCEE6320_30Mar23_Matt_Cooper.md

 <!-- ![bg right](A_Snapshot_of_Sea_Ice.jpg) -->
 <!-- ![bg](A_Snapshot_of_Sea_Ice.jpg) -->

-- Why do polar regions play a significant role in global climate?
 - _The high albedo of snow and ice._
 - _The large amount of carbon stored in permafrost._
 - **The large amount of freshwater stored in glaciers.**

 ![center w:650px h:auto](./img/A_Snapshot_of_Sea_Ice.jpg)